Not having life insurance is a risk.

 2. Do not trust just any insurance agent.

 Do not limit yourself to an insurance agent that only works with one life insurance company.
-Instead, work with an independent broker who can shop around on your behalf.
+Instead, work with an independent broker like Prescott Health and Life who can shop around on your behalf.

 3. Do not be cagey.